 “But at what cost?”

-This remains the burning question for any independent practice owner who is wondering if it is time to make the switch.
-As you weigh your options, it is important to do your homework and find the right fit for your practice.
+This remains the burning question for any independent practise owner who is wondering if it is time to make the switch.
+As you weigh your options, it is important to do your homework and find the right fit for your practise.

 These are some factors you should take into consideration.